littlecolumns/little-geocoder/README.md

 ### Help!
 I told it to geocode and it froze up!

 It didn't freeze, it's just busy geocoding for you!
 It should finish eventually.
 Just be patient.
-Very, very patient.
+It takes me about 10 minutes to run 3000.

 _At some point it would be nice to implement threads so that this doesn't happen._